Hotspot-Face User Manual

 • Uses mDNS to discover PI-Star if auto-discovery is enabled

-• Displays callsign, talk group, and TX duration when activity is detected
+• Displays callsign and talk group when activity is detected

 Long-press the blue header bar for 3 seconds.
 The header will flash with a countdown, then turn green.
 Release to open the options menu.